chrisjeremy84/chrisjeremy84/README.md

 # Chris Jeremie Ishimwe, 22

 ### A computer engineering students with various of interests in the development of software and web applications.
-More engaged in the development of single webpage applications and the contribution to the open source world.
+More engaged in the development of single webpage applications and the contribution to the open source world...

+### MOSTLY USED TOOLS
+- HTML
+- CSS
+- Javascript
+- ReactJS
+- Python
+- Django
+- pytorch
+- mongoDB

+### PROJECTS BEING WORKED ON
+- Psyred bussiness site
+- FLIXCAVE
+- SCHOOL MANAGEMENT SYSTEM
+- Zymee.

+### Activities
 - 🔭 I’m currently working on Flixcave
 - 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate on Front-end and open source Projects
 - - 📫 How to reach me: chrisjeremy17@gmail.com

+### HOBBIES
+- Basketball
+- Photography
+- Game dev

+### For more professional side information, Please visit my [personal_portfolio](https:chrisjeremie.ga)

 ## Languages and Tools: